Anticipatory Care Planning is about helping people think ahead.

 What happens when someone is dying– patient/ family information leaflet

 SPICT (Supportive & Palliative Care Indicators Tool)

-The SPICT™ is used as a guide to help health and care professionals identify people with deteriorating health for assessment and anticipatory care planning.
-The SPICT 2017 and a version in non-clinical language (SPICT-4ALL) are available free to download along with resources to support their use from the SPICT website
+The SPICT™ is used as a guide to help health and care professionals identify people with deteriorating health for assessment and start anticipatory care planning.
+The SPICT 2017 and (SPICT-4ALL) in non-clinical language are available with resources to support their use from the SPICT website